manhhv87/yolov5/README.md

     # 4. Change the test video.
     If you want to change the test video, you have to revise line 300 in detect.py

-# NOTE:
-1. We shared the part of our datasets.
-In this project, we trained 1500 images.
-It is sorry that we cannot share all the datasets.
-But you can still check some typical images in the folder "mydata/images/train".
-The training log is shown in "runs/train/exp1".
-2. It is noted that we just provide a solution for crop row detection if you want to run the code in your own data.
-We strongly suggest you to make some datasets to train your own data to ensure the performance of the model.

-If you find this code useful to your research, please cite our paper in the following BibTeX:

-    @article{yang2023real,
-      title={Real-time detection of crop rows in maize fields based on autonomous extraction of ROI}, author={Yang, Yang and Zhou, Yang and Yue, Xuan and Zhang, Gang and Wen, Xing and Ma, Biao and Xu, Liangyuan and Chen, Liqing}, journal={Expert Systems with Applications},
-      volume={213},
-      pages={118826},
-      year={2023},
-      publisher={Elsevier}
-    }